mbijon/WP-Resized-Image-Quality/readme.txt

 The default image compression setting for JPEGs is 90%.

-= What about PNG and GIF images? =
+= What about PNG and GIF images?
+Are they compressed? =

 WordPress doesn't currently support PNG compression internally (none at all).
 There are other image-handling plugins that compress PNGs and GIFs, but they either require server-side tools or a 3rd-party service.
 For a Plugin using server-side tools, try 'EWWW Image Optimizer'.
 For a Plugin using a 3rd-party service, try 'WP Smush.it'.